hellonico/jquants-api-jvm/README.md

 # Java Integration

 This JQuants wrapper can also be called natively from Java code, with Maps as returned object from API calls.
-Maps in Java can be accessed using query using [JXPath](https://commons.apache.org/proper/commons-jxpath/), as shown in the example below:
+Maps in Java can be accessed using query using [JXPath](https://commons.apache.org/proper/commons-jxpath/), as shown in the [java example](./examples/JavaSample/src/main/java/info/hellonico/jquantsapi/JQuantsApiSample.java) below:

 ```java
 Map<?,?> result = api.daily("24130", "20220301");